GaijinEntertainment/GaijinApplicationPlatform/docs/central/application-users.md

 title: Users management
 ---

-This page provides tools that allow you to manage the list of users in the application – adding/removing users, assigning roles, as well as importing and exporting records.
+This page serves as a powerful tool for user management, allowing administrators to effectively manage their users in the application.
+It includes a paginated list of users with a filtering section that allows the administrator to search for users by project, role, or user ID.
+In addition, there is the ability to add or remove users, as well as the flexibility to manage each user's roles.
+The page also allows administrators to import and export records.

 ## Filtering list of users